-There are a few reasons why a criminal appeals case may be filed in Hays, Guadalupe, or Comal County.
+There are a few reasons why a criminal appeals case may be filed in San Marcos, TX.
 Sometimes an appeal might be filed if someone believes that a court decision is unfair.
 They might also file an appeal if they feel that the law governing the case was ruled in the wrong way.

 In these situations, someone may wish to file a criminal appeal in order to get a conviction overturned.
 People can do this as long as the following is applicable: